Resilience

 Now consider what happens once the instance is online and serving traffic.
 This is the data plane:

 The contrast is stark.
 The data plane path has far fewer dependencies and far fewer failure modes.
-The instance processes requests, reads and writes to its EBS volume, and communicates over the network — all without requiring any further orchestration from the control plane.
+The instance processes requests, reads and writes to its EBS volume and communicates over the network without requiring further orchestration from the control plane.

 This is precisely why AWS recommends that you do not rely on control plane operations during recovery.
-If you can recover using only the data plane (for example, by failing over to pre-provisioned standby instances rather than launching new ones), your blast radius during a control plane impairment drops to near zero.
+If you can recover using only the data plane (for example, by failing over to standby instances provisioned ahead of time rather than launching new ones), your blast radius during a control plane impairment drops to near zero.

 Concrete patterns for control plane independence:

-- Pre-provisioned capacity: Maintain warm standby instances rather than relying on auto-scaling to launch new ones during an incident
+• Capacity provisioned ahead of time: Maintain warm standby instances rather than relying on Auto Scaling to launch new ones during an incident

 Why Most Teams Overlook This Foundational Concept